This article discusses the flavors, smells, and aromas of Mercado Hidalgo in Tijuana!

 Anyway, hours and tons of laughs later, we were walking towards the Zona Rio in search of the Mercado Hidalgo.

 The waiter at the restaurant where we had breakfast suggested a visit to the fish market before moving on to the other side of town.
-This was advice I was willing to follow.
+This was the advice I was willing to follow.
 We never found the fish market but spotted the Mercado Hidalgo on a city map.

 Markets are at the top of my list every time I visit a new place.
 Entrance is free of charge, they are lively and provide a cultural experience hard to surpass.

-Even gritty, shady, boring cities, can be elevated to a superior level if it posses quality markets.
+Even gritty, shady, boring cities can be elevated to a superior level if it posses quality markets.
 Mercado Hidalgo seems to be one of those places where the essence of Tijuana (and many other parts of Mexico) is concentrated.
-The excellence and variety of its offerings make it a must visit for all those in search of fragrant aromas, delicious flavors and vivid color.
+The excellence and variety of its offerings make it a must-visit for all those in search of fragrant aromas, delicious flavors, and vivid color.
 Oh, and there is a bonus, the people you meet.

 Enjoy the photos!

-What is your favorite photo?
+What is your favorite part of Mercado Hidalgo?